SagerNet/cronet-go/README.md

 # cronet-go

-Note: download libcronet.so/libcronet_static.a from naiveproxy release to current directory or /usr/local/lib
+Note: install cronet libraries and headers from naiveproxy release to current directory or /usr/local

 ```shell